ScarredDisciple/tictactoe-cpp/README.md

 # tictactoe-cpp
-A super-simple one player implementation of tic-tac-toe.
+A super-simple one player implementation of tic-tac-toe written in C++.